How to Bid for HVAC Service Contracts

 - Clients cannot negotiate with bidders

 There are no restrictions on when clients can use the above method, but they must evaluate all tenders they receive.
-As such, an open procedure is often used for straightforward procurements.
+And so, an open procedure is often used for straightforward procurements.

 A restricted procedure means that: